 Sister Cecelia Brickell made her profession on June 24, 2007 after marrying and divorcing very young.
 As she described in her Vocation Story, "God gave me a great gift, second only to his love, my daughter, Jenni."
 After her daughter went to college, Sister Cecelia, who is also an RN, became more involved in parish life.
-Then, one day when Sister Kimberly Prohaska came for a talk somebody said that Cecelia would make a good sister.
-That set her on the path to discern what she was meant to do next.
+Then, one day when Sister Kimberly Prohaska came for a talk somebody said that Cecelia would make a good sister, and immediately, she knew that was what she was meant to do next.